 1. Set the Channel switch to 1.

 2. Set the basic P.R.R. switch to L.

 3. Set the specific pulse repetition rate (5)

 1950: A view of international Loran-A coverage in 1950.Click to enlarge.
-(Chart provided by Bill Dietz, Loran-A History Web Site) 1973: A view of international Loran-A coverage in 1973.Click to enlarge.
+(Chart provided by Bill Dietz, Loran-A History Web Site) 1973: A view of international Loran-A coverage in 1973.Click on image to enlarge.
 (Courtesy of the Defence Mapping Agency, Hydrographic Center, Washington, D.C.)